shikhar-srivastava/Network-Traffic-Classification/README.md

 ## Usage
 Refer to folders [`network-simulation`](https://github.com/shikhar-srivastava/Network-Traffic-Classification/tree/master/network/network_simulators), [`attack-simulation`](https://github.com/shikhar-srivastava/Network-Traffic-Classification/tree/master/network/attack_simulator)) for files to generate packets from respective network-level/application-level protocols.
-You can use a packet capture application to view the generated traffic.
+You can use a packet capture application (see [`wireshark`](https://www.wireshark.org)) to view the generated traffic.